JPaiv/kubernetes_etl_pipeline/utils/pandas/readme.md

 ### Pandas tools

-These utility tools contain functions to create dataframe, parse dataframe, map dataframe iteration row, chunk dataframe to smaller pieces and start kubejob for each row.
+These utility tools contain functions to create dataframe, parse dataframe, map dataframe iteration row, chunk dataframe to smaller pieces and start kubejob for each dataframe row.

-Mostly these utilities are used for basic prospect data in Nightcrawlers.

 ### Dataframe chunkers